reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

 Defining a CloudFormation stack is the hard part.
 Once a stack template is reliably defined, running stacks becomes a breeze.

-It took me a lot of time to get here, even though I have started started with existing [templates from GitHub](https://github.com/nathanpeck/aws-cloudformation-fargate).
+It took me a lot of time to get here, even though I have started with existing [templates from GitHub](https://github.com/nathanpeck/aws-cloudformation-fargate).

 The dev loop looked something like this: